RnoldR/multi_gpu/README.md

 Using a GPU instead of a CPU can really speed things up.
 An NVidia 1080Ti is in some of my benchmarks more than 60 times(!) faster than an AMD 1950X.
 And several articles [(here is one)](https://medium.com/@iliakarmanov/multi-gpu-rosetta-stone-d4fa96162986) hinted at extra speedups when using multiple GPU's.
 How much faster a multi GPU setup performs depends on the deep learning net that is being trained.
 I decided to try it out and I bought a second 1080Ti to my existing one.

+I am aware that the results of using multiple GPU's depends on the task at hand.
+The reason publishing these (intermediate) results is that I don't know exactly what tasks impact in what way.
+Results I publish here are specific to my problem, fitting a lot of sequences with a Recurrent Neural Network (RNN).
+I am

 ## How to test GPU's presence in the system
 Tensorflow has the function [`list_devices`](https://www.tensorflow.org/api_docs/python/tf/Session) to list which computing devices are present in your system.
 It lists all CPU's, GPU's and TPU's, so one has to filter out the relevant devices.
 ```